See the view through Nature’s Window at Kalbarri.

-6 and a half hours north of the Perth is the beautiful coastal town of Kalbarri, and a perfect place to see Nature’s Window.
+6 and a half hours north of the Perth is the beautiful coastal town of Kalbarri it is the perfect place to see Nature’s Window.

-Kalbarri is a gorgeous coastal town where the Murchison River meets the Indian Ocean.
+Kalbarri is a gorgeous coastal town where the Murchison River meets the Indian Ocean, it is a beautiful spot known for its seaside cliffs, gorgeous beach and seaside pelicans.

 The standout would be the walk to see “Nature’s Window”.
 This is only 400 metres from the carpark is a natural rock arch that frames the Murchison river perfectly.